This in-depth guide shows how to Expand Internal Storage on the Firestick and Fire TV Cube,

 - Rufus Drive Utility – only needed if you need to format your USB drive

-- Remote ADB Shell App – I show how to install this below.
+- Remote ADB Shell App (Fire OS 6 only) – I show how to install this below.

 I would suggest formatting your USB drive with Rufus if for some reason your USB drive doesn’t work properly.
 There might be something wrong with the drive and the format tool may help.

-I would suggest first trying what you have already purchased.
+I recommend first trying what you have already purchased.
 If it doesn’t work, get one of the SandDisk 3.0 models and you will be all set.